Experienced FDCPA Attorney to sue debt collectors in San Diego, CA area

 Determine Where You Should File Your Lawsuit

-Determine Who You Will Sue
+Determine Who You Will Be Suing

-Under FDCPA, a debt collector can be an individual or a company.
+You will need to determine who to sue in an FDCPA action.
+The law allows you to file an action against a "debt collector."
+For purposes of the FDCPA, a debt collector can be an individual or a company.
 Generally, a debt collector is someone who “regularly collects or attempts to collect consumer debts on behalf of another person or institution.”
 You can sue the debt collector personally, but you are better off when you can sue their employer.
-If the company you owed money to sold the debt to a collector, you will sue the actual debt collector (although state laws may apply to creditors).
+If the initial creditor sold the debt to a collector, you will sue the actual debt collector (although state laws may apply to creditors).

 Remain Within the Statute of Limitations

+Then, you must file your complaint within the statute of limitations for an FDCPA violation.
+The FDCPA contains its own specific time limit for you to file a lawsuit in court.
 You have one year from the date the violation occurred to file your case in federal court.
-In a recent ruling, a federal appeals court held that the statute of limitations applies to each FDCPA violation.
-Questions may arise about when the statute of limitations begins to run, so contact a consumer protection attorney as soon as possible.
+In a recent ruling, a federal appeals court held that the statute of limitations applies to each violation of the FDCPA.
+There may always be questions about when the statute of limitations begins to run, so you should contact a consumer protection attorney as soon as possible.

 Determine Whether to Sue Individually or File a Class Action Lawsuit

-Chances are that the debt collector used the same tactics with others as they used with you.
+You can also decide whether to file or join a class action lawsuit.
+Debt collectors have bought far more than just your debt.
+Debt collection is a volume-based industry.
+Chances are that the debt collector is using the same tactics with others as they have used with you.
 If numerous people have experienced the same harm, you can join together in a class action lawsuit.
-However, the debt collector will fight the class certification, potentially jeopardizing your case.
-Consult a lawyer about whether filing your lawsuit makes sense or becoming part of a class action.
+However, the debt collector can fight the class certification, potentially jeopardizing your entire case.
+You should consult an FDCPA lawyer about whether it makes sense to file your own lawsuit or become part of a class action.

 Negotiate a Settlement or Take Your Case to Trial

 You can and should fight to get what you deserve, knowing that the law is on your side if the case goes to court.
-Your attorney will handle the entire litigation process, attempting to settle the matter whenever possible.
-If a creditor will not budge, your attorney can persuasively present your case before the judge, who will decide who prevails.